pat-jj/TagReal/README.md

 ```

 ## Cite

-If you use the code, please cite this paper:

 Xin Lv, Yankai Lin, Yixin Cao, Lei Hou, Juanzi Li, Zhiyuan Liu, Peng Li, Jie Zhou.
 Do Pre-trained Models Benefit Knowledge Graph Completion?
 A Reliable Evaluation and a Reasonable Approach. *Findings of the Association for Computational Linguistics: ACL 2022.*